CrowdSurfer: Sampling Optimization Augmented with Vector-Quantized Variational AutoEncoder for Dense Crowd Navigation: Methodology

 The Perception Network encodes the observation space into a single conditioning vector which is passed to the PixelCNN.
 It accepts an occupancy map in the form of a single channel image $O \in \mathbb{R}^{H\times W\times 1}$, positions and velocities of dynamic obstacles for the past $T (=5)$ timesteps $D \in \mathbb{R}^{T\times 4\times M}$ where $M (=10)$ is the maximum number of dynamic obstacles.
 We also use the current heading of the mobile robot to the current goal in radians $-\pi \leq H \leq \pi$ as an input to the perception network.

-Occupancy map $O$ is encoded via four 2D convolutions with batched normalization, adaptive average pooling, and a series of fully connected (FC) layers to yield a single embedding.
-Each timestep of the dynamic obstacle input $D$ is passed through a similar architecture as the occupancy map encoder, but utilizing 1D convolutions instead, resulting in $T$ vectors.
-These are then passed through an LSTM and a FC layer to yield a single embedding.
-Finally, the heading $H$ is processed through a FC layer and concatenated with the occupancy map and dynamic obstacle embedding.
-This concatenated vector is then passed through a FC layer for the final conditioning embedding $\mathcal{O}$.
+The occupancy map $O$ is encoded using four 2D convolutions with batched normalization, adaptive average pooling, and a series of fully connected (FC) layers to produce a single embedding.
+Each timestep of the dynamic obstacle input $D$ is passed through a similar architecture as the occupancy map encoder but utilizing 1D convolutions instead, resulting in $T$ vectors.
+These are then passed through an LSTM and an FC layer to produce a single embedding.
+The LSTM is utilized only to encode dynamic obstacle data for the past $T (=5)$ timesteps and not for obstacle trajectory prediction.
+Finally, the heading $H$ is processed through an FC layer and concatenated with the occupancy map and dynamic obstacle embedding.
+This concatenated vector is then passed through an FC layer for the final conditioning embedding $\mathcal{O}$.